blakelaw/blakelaw.github.io/_pages/about.md

 {% seo %}

-I am an undergraduate student at Georgia Tech majoring in mathematics with a concentration in data science.
-I have worked as a research intern at Kennesaw State University's mathematics department and as grader of several math classes at Tech, including advanced statistics and partial differential equations.
-This summer I will be a data science intern at Perpay, a financial firm focused on providing credit to underserved communities.
+I am currently an undergraduate at Georgia Tech, majoring in mathematics with a concentration in data science.

+I have worked as a research intern at Kennesaw State University’s mathematics department and this summer I will be a data science intern at Perpay, a financial firm focused on providing credit to underserved communities.

-My current academic interests revolve around machine learning, natural language processing, data engineering, and data visualization.
-Outside of my academic interests, I like playing the piano, hiking, tennis, and geoguessr.
-If you have any exciting opportunities or questions, don't hesitate to email me at blakelaw at gatech dot edu.
+My current academic interests revolve around markets, machine learning, and public policy.
+Outside of school, I enjoy playing the piano, hiking, tennis, and geoguessr.
+If you have any exciting opportunities or questions, don't hesitate to email me at `blakelaw@gatech.edu`.

 Updates
 ======